-The General Osteopathic Council (GOsC) issued this interim guidance on infection control in light of the COVID-19 pandemic.
-It has been updated regularly as advice and the context changed across the four countries of the UK and continues to be subject to change.
+The General Osteopathic Council (GOsC) originally issued this interim guidance on infection control in light of the COVID-19 pandemic in March 2020.
+It has since been updated to take account of current advice on infection control in healthcare settings across the United Kingdom.

+This guidance has been updated regularly as advice and the context changed across the four countries of the UK and continues to be subject to change.

 This guidance sets out principles, and aims to enable osteopaths to inform their professional judgement in relation to the particular situation at hand.
-These judgements should be made by osteopaths in discussion with their patients.
+These judgements should be made by osteopaths in discussion with their patients taking into account relevant government and professional guidance on infection control.

-The guidance signposts links to relevant profession-specific and other relevant advice across the UK.
+The guidance signposts links to relevant guidance across the UK.
 Other sources of information to inform the exercise of professional judgement include the credible advice of colleagues and other health professionals.